SrLicht/SCP-575/README.md

 * If there are several sound files, one will be chosen at random.
 * Only the player being chased hears the sounds.

+# Known problems
+* AI is dumb and can sometimes get stuck depending on the location.
+* SCP-575 appears in RA as a player

 # Gameplay videos
 Don't expect high quality, I compressed the videos.